dev484p/256_BITS/README.md

 conda env create -f environment.yaml conda activate bits_256
 ```
+#ERROR
+I'm figuring out how to upload weights of the model in git repo
 # Setup
 1. Place one or more input images in the folder \images\input
 2. Run the python file `Main.py`